awslabs/containers-cost-allocation-dashboard/README.md

 The YAML file for each cluster will be named `<cluster_account_id>_<cluster_region>_<cluster_name>_values.yaml`.<br />
 The YAML files will be placed in the `helm/kubecost_s3_exporter/clusters_values` directory

-3. For each cluster, deploy the K8s resources by executing the below command (when you're still in the Terraform `deploy` directory):
+3. For each cluster, deploy the K8s resources by executing Helm

+Executing Helm when you're still in the Terraform `deploy` directory

     helm upgrade -i kubecost-s3-exporter ../../../helm/kubecost_s3_exporter/ -n <namespace> --values ../../../helm/kubecost_s3_exporter/clusters_values/<cluster>.yaml --create-namespace --kube-context <cluster_context>